Firewalls and the School of Medicine

 The School of Medicine Firewall

 The School of Medicine, in collaboration with University IT, maintains firewalls to increase the security of your computer, and of the University, as well as to comply with federal and state requirements.
-All computers on the School of Medicine’s network have firewalls that are set to refuse connections initiated from outside of Stanford University’s network.
+The majority of computers on the Stanford network have firewalls that are set by default to refuse all connections initiated from outside of Stanford University’s network.
 If different access rules are required in some cases, the School of Medicine Information Security group approves and configures access for School of Medicine departments and associates.

 How do I request to add or change a rule?